fzoric8/fzoric8.github.io/_posts/2022-08-03-vim-tutorial.markdown

 ## Used links

-Most of the information are taken from:
+Most of the information presented here is taken from:
  * [getting started with vim](https://opensource.com/article/19/3/getting-started-vim)
  * [how to show line numbers in vim](https://linuxize.com/post/how-to-show-line-numbers-in-vim/)
  * [vim cheat sheet](https://vim.rtorr.com/)